'Got to get out of here': Officials release harrowing 911 calls from condo collapse – KION546

 “I know the police are here already.
 Can somebody help me get out please?” the caller pleaded.
 “I was able to escape, but I’m outside in the parking lot.
 If the building comes down, it will come down on my head.”

-One caller told dispatchers their sister lived in the building, but was confused as to what happened and how people would get rescued.
+One caller told dispatchers a sister lived in the building, but was confused as to what happened and how people would get rescued.

 “I don’t know if something happened to it, but half of the building’s not there anymore,” the caller said.
 “There’s two people, they are, they’re alive but it, they can’t get out because there’s no building on the other side of their apartment.”